 The map shows buildings in the central business district around Lambton Harbour.

-- In the Contents pane, click the small gray arrow next to the Buildings layer to expand the layer.
+- In the Contents pane, click the arrow next to the Buildings layer to expand the layer.

 The yellow and orange colors indicate the amount of solar radiation the buildings receive.